SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

          FOR\_G111 grism, or for spectra with mean S/N less than the specified threshold.

-      -  *ATRAN directory*: If the *Optimize ATRAN correction* parameter is set, this parameter specifies the location of the library of ATRAN FITS files to use.
-If the directory is invalid, optimization will be disabled.
+      -  *ATRAN directory*: This parameter specifies the location of the library of ATRAN FITS files to use.
+If blank, the default files provided with the pipeline will be used.
+If optimization is desired, this library must contain files parameterized by PWV.

-      -  *ATRAN file*: If the *Optimize ATRAN correction* parameter is not set, this parameter will be used to determine the ATRAN file to use for telluric correction.
+      -  *ATRAN file*: This parameter is used to override the ATRAN file to use for telluric correction.
 If blank, the default ATRAN file on disk will be used.
 Set to a valid FITS file path to override the default ATRAN file with a new one.

       -  *S/N threshold for optimization*: If the median S/N for a spectrum is below this threshold, optimization will not be attempted.
+Automatic wavelength shifts will also not be attempted.

    -  Wavelength Shift Parameters